NelTeano/Animal-Adoption-Website/README.md

 ![adoption-website](https://github.com/NelTeano/Animal-Adoption-Website/assets/108077205/dd15019f-c1a3-4ae4-9e3a-9cbaf4966d74)

 # Hello there! 👋
-<h3>Are you a compassionate animal lover looking to make a positive impact on the lives of furry friends?
-You've come to the right place.
-Welcome to Animal Lover AC( Adoption Center), a dedicated platform for connecting animals in need of loving homes with caring individuals like yourself.</h3>
+ Are you a compassionate animal lover looking to make a positive impact on the lives of furry friends?
+You've come to the right place.<br><br> Welcome to Animal Lover AC( Adoption Center), a dedicated platform for connecting animals in need of loving homes with caring individuals like yourself.

 # About Us
 At Animal Lover AC( Adoption Center), we believe that every animal deserves a safe and loving forever home.
 Our mission is to bridge the gap between animal shelters, rescues, and wonderful people who are ready to open their hearts and homes to a new furry companion.
 Whether you're seeking a loyal canine friend, a playful feline companion, or even a small critter to bring joy to your life, we've got a diverse range of animals just waiting for their second chance.